-In Quad 3.0, the Company's commitment to platform excellence extends to integrated marketing solutions, specifically as it relates to the services provided at client on-sites.
-With the acquisition of Ivie, Quad now has more 1,200 professionals dedicated to content creation and marketing execution at more than 60 client on-sites, including retail and publishing.
-For clients who engage the Company's on-site marketing solutions model, Quad employees serve as a natural extension of a client's internal marketing department and fulfill traditional agency executional roles while also providing production efficiencies at scale.
+The Company's commitment to platform excellence extends to integrated marketing solutions, which are provided at Quad facilities as well as at client on-site or near-site locations.
+For clients who engage the Company's on-site marketing solutions model, Quad employees serve as a natural extension of a client's internal marketing department and fulfill traditional agency executional roles while also providing production efficiencies at scale for content creation, creative production and marketing execution.
 The Company believes this model increases process efficiencies and enables clients to focus on what they do best: sell more products, services and content.
+Quad now has more than 500 professionals embedded at more than 75 on-site locations, including retail and publishing.